Business

 Best Way To Accept Credit Cards For Small Business

-- Transaction fees – A small fixed fee for each transaction.
-Example: $0.10 per charge.
+• Transaction fees – A fixed charge per transaction.
+Example: $0.10 per purchase.

-- Percentage fees – A percentage that is charged based on the total amount fo the transaction.
-For example, a 3.0% fee on a $100 purchase would cost your business $3 to process.
+• Percentage fees – A rate calculated from the transaction total.
+For instance, a 3.0% fee on a $100 sale would cost your business $3 to process.

 1- Square